Apostolis-Kaplanis/Parallel-Programming/README.md

 # Parallel-Programming

 This project is refered to creating a **multi-threading** server in order to accept one or more clients requests to its DB, a lot faster.
 Requests can vary from searching or/and saving at server's DB, via clients (PUT-GET) keys and values.
-These are also structured/put in a circle-queue so they can be processed.
+These are also structured/put in a circled-FIFO-queue so they can be processed.
 All process requests are also timed.
 There was used UNIX's POSIX thread library.

 ***Notes***:
  1. Run >**make all**